steveabner/Helpdesk-Homelab/README.md

 </details>

 ## 🖥️📶 RAS & NAT Configuration
-In this section of my homelab project, I will configure Remote Access Service (RAS), Network Address Translation (NAT), and DHCP to provide client devices with internet access through the domain.
-This setup includes enabling RAS for remote connectivity, configuring NAT for IP address translation, and setting up DHCP to dynamically assign IP addresses to client devices.
+In this section, I will configure Remote Access Service (RAS) and Network Address Translation (NAT) to provide client devices with internet access through the domain.
+This setup includes enabling RAS for remote connectivity and configuring NAT for IP address translation.
+With NAT the Domain Controller will act as the gateway for internet access for client machines.

 <details>
 <summary>🖥️ Installing Remote Access Service (RAS) </summary>